metavinayak/SAIC-test-2021/task4/task4.md

 Google searches.Some previous knowledge of bash.

-Dry run if pull is needed:
+Performing Dry run(if pull is needed):

 https://stackoverflow.com/questions/3258243/check-if-pull-needed-in-git